 Where are your knives made?

-All Dogwood Custom Knives are completely handmade by us in the USA.
+All Dogwood Custom Knives are completely handmade by us, from USA materials, in the USA.

 Where can I purchase a Dogwood Custom Knife?

-You can buy directly through us.
+You can buy directly through us and occasionally through select knife dealers.
 Check availability here.

 What is Heritage?